 top of page

-About Us
+About us

-Fondo Naturaleza Chile is a non-profit organization created in 2021 thanks to a public-private effort, which aims to mobilize and manage resources for large-scale nature conservation in Chile.
+Fondo Naturaleza Chile (Chile Nature Fund) is a non-profit organization created in 2021 thanks to a public-private effort, which aims to mobilize and manage resources for large-scale nature conservation in Chile.
 We seek to strengthen the management of Chile’s natural patrimony, empowering local communities throughout different territories.
 This fund will help activate new sources of funding that will complement the State's financial efforts in order to achieve the national and international goals for conservation and climate action.

 Fondo Naturaleza Chile seeks to replicate a successful funding and investment model for conservation that has already been widely validated at an international level.
 This is highly relevant given the challenge regarding the finance gap for biodiversity conservation.
 Chile is among the 10 countries that allocate the least funding to biodiversity, compared to what would be expected given its rich biodiversity and level of GDP (Waldron et. al 2013).
 One of the urgent tasks of the fund is to ensure the financial sustainability of Chilean conservation in the long term.

-©Jorge Lartundo | mma
+©Jorge Lartundo | MMA

 Our vision